-The school's online policy includes guidance and rules regarding no mobile phone to be seen or heard for pupils and Staff mobile technology and access to the internet via 3G, 4G and 5G whilst on our premises.
-This policy covers how our school will manage incidents of sexual harassment between children and young people via mobile or smart technology.
+The school's online policy includes guidance and rules regarding the use of pupil/staff mobile technology and access to the internet via 3G, 4G and 5G on our premises.
+This policy should cover how schools and colleges will manage incidents of sexual harassment between children and young people via mobile or smart technology.

 Technology, and risks and harms related to it evolve and changes rapidly.
 Schools and colleges should consider carrying out an annual review of their approach to online safety, supported by an annual risk assessment that considers and reflects the risks their children face.
 A free online safety self-review tool for schools can be found via the 360 safe website.
 UKCIS has published Online safety in schools and colleges: Questions from the governing board.

 The questions can be used to gain a basic understanding of the current approach to keeping children safe online; learn how to improve this approach where appropriate; and find out about tools which can be used to improve the approach.
-It has also published an Online Safety Audit Tool which helps mentors of trainee teachers and newly qualified teachers induct mentees and provide ongoing support, development and monitoring.
+It has also published an Online Safety

+Audit Tool which helps mentors of trainee teachers and newly qualified teachers induct mentees and provide ongoing support, development and monitoring.